abbreviatedman/freeze-tag/README.md

 1. Expand and clarify this README.
 2. Add toggleable protections from usage in production.
 3. Clean up the code and make it a bit prettier.
-4. Remember what else I wanted to do with this.
+4. Remember what else I wanted to change.